Geoff Clarkson: About the Author

 CTO and Founder, UTComp, Inc.

-Geoff is the CTO and Founder of UTComp, Inc. His innovative company works globally to help eliminate uncertainty about the condition of FRP assets during production, delivery and in-service, allowing their remaining life to be determined.
-Geoff completed his engineering degree at the University of Waterloo, Canada in 1982, specializing in Systems Design Engineering.
+Geoff is the CTO and Founder of UTComp Inc., which works globally to help eliminate uncertainty about the condition of FRP assets during production, delivery, and in-service, allowing their remaining life to be determined.
+Geoff completed his Systems Design engineering degree at the University of Waterloo, Canada in 1982.
+His work experience spans many chemical processing and nuclear fields.
+Since 2006, Geoff has focused his attention on the non-destructive assessment tools for evaluating FRP and providing useful reliability information to end users to resolve a consistent gap in support for end users of equipment made from fiber-reinforced polymer (FRP).

 Is this you?
 Please help us keep this page up-to-date by occasionally submitting your updated information.